atlassian-labs/compiled/rfcs/0000-compiled-runtime.md

 8. Generate class name and styles
 9. Transform the parent of the JSXAttribute node to a Compiled Component

 This is a lot of steps and prone to running into edge cases unfortunately.
 But it does work!
-And allowed the initial architecture to work with any unmarked style rules.
+And allowed the current architecture to work with any unmarked style rules.
 If we were to enforce that _all style rules must be declared using explicit call sites_ things start to get easier.
 We can take the example from above using this constraint and then transform them to a data structure Compiled can work with at runtime.

 ```diff
 /** @jsxImportSource @compiled/react */